kappaduck/quack/readme.md

 >
 > Visual Code have intellisense support for single-file but can't run it directly.

-To test any features, you can run the examples provided in the [Examples] directory or create a file named `quack.playground.cs` in the `src` directory and run it directly.
+To test any features, you can run the examples provided in the [Examples] directory or create a file named `quack.playground.cs` at the root and run it directly.
 > The `quack.playground.cs` file is ignored by git, so you can use it to test your code without affecting the repository.

 You can use the following code snippet as a starting point for your `quack.playground.cs` file: